Real Estate Transactions: A Step-by-Step Guide

 In this article, we’ll guide you through everything you need to know about real estate transactions.

-What Is a Real Estate Transaction?
+What Happens During a Real Estate Transaction?

 A real estate transaction is the process that occurs when a seller offers their home for sale and a buyer agrees to purchase that property.